The Dilemma of Built vs. Human Dimensions: Balancing Functionality and Cultural Identity in Architecture

 Introduction:

 Architecture is the art and science of designing buildings and other physical structures.
 The design of these structures must take into consideration the needs of the people who will use them, as well as the cultural and societal values of the community.
 However, there is a dilemma between the functionality of the built environment and the cultural identity of the people who live and work within it.
-This paper will examine this dilemma and provide suggestions on how to balance functionality and cultural identity in architecture.
+This Blog will examine this dilemma and provide suggestions on how to balance functionality and cultural identity in architecture.

 The Built Environment: